-From September 2024, the total number of places is expected to be 24 across all year groups.
+The total number of places is 24 across all year groups.
 Referrals for the Resource Provision come via the Special Educational Needs Inclusion Panel which meets weekly at Education Bradford.
 Parents or professionals who are considering a Resource Provision placement should first consult with their SEN Officer who will then make the necessary arrangements.
 SEN Bradford will consult with the Resource Provision regarding the suitability of potential candidates for SRP places at the initial stages of the admissions process in accordance with the SEN Code of Practice.